 La Barceloneta, Sant Miquel and Sant Sebastià beaches

-La Barceloneta is a great place to visit and have a drink or eat in any of the restaurants and bars in front of the beach.
+La Barceloneta is a great place to visit and have a drink or eat in any restaurant or bar in front of the beach.
 The beach is equipped with a gymnastics area and some beach volleyball nets.
-The only downside is that it’s usually the most crowded beach of Barcelona and it’s full of tourists (which is great for making friends but not for enjoying the beach).
+The only downside is that it’s usually the most crowded beach in Barcelona.

 Parc de la Ciutadella

 The Parc de la Ciutadella (the Citadel’s Park), or just La Ciutadella, was created in the mid-19th century, and it’s still the greenest oasis in Barcelona.
 Although it’s not a big park, it’s usually full of life.
 People practice all kinds of activities, such as playing music, doing slackline, juggling, having a picnic, doing some exercise, or just laying under the sun.
 So no matter what you want to do, it’s an ideal place to relax and enjoy some nature.

 This park is home to the Barcelona zoo and also the Catalan Parliament.
 Moreover, it has an impressive and beautiful fountain and a small lake where you can rent a boat and spend a romantic (or playful) time paddling through the lake.